ehsan-kouchaki/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-The repository for my reinforcement learning codes
+The repository for some of my reinforcement learning codes

 # Multi-Armed Bandits
 ## Problem1